mackelab/lfi-experiments/README.md

   --no-browser                If provided, will not open plots of nb.py in
                               browser.  [default: False]
   --pdb-iter INTEGER          Number of iterations after which to debug.
-  --prior-alpha FLOAT         If provided, will use alpha as weight for true
+  --prior-alpha FLOAT         If iw_loss is True, will use this alpha as
+                              weight for true prior in proposal distribution.
+                              [default: 0.25]
-                              prior in proposal distribution (only used if iw_loss is True).  [default: 0.25] --rep LIST OF INTEGERS      Specify the number of repetitions per n_components model, seperation by comma.
+  --rep LIST OF INTEGERS      Specify the number of repetitions per
+                              n_components model, seperation by comma.
 For
                               instance, '2,1' would mean that 2 itertions with